diegopau/PowerDirHasher/README.md

 Besides this, in the header of the CSV file (invisible to some CSV viewers) there are useful comments indicating if there have been any exclusions applied during the hashing and other information.

-This option should ideally only be used the first time a folder is hashed.
-Notice that the .hashes file generated for folders will include the word "HASH".
-The synchronization feature of PowerDirHasher will consider .hashes files with "HASH" in the name to be the beginning of the hashing history for that folder.
-PowerDirHasher always looks for the last .hashes file inside `"_00-hashes"` (based on the timestamp) and ignores anything previous, so if that last file contains "HASH" it will understand that the previous time was the first ever time the folder was hashed.
+This "hash" operation should ideally only be used the first time a folder is hashed.
+For the next times is better to use the other operations (verify with partial sync, sync or verify with full sync) since those will take the latest .hashes file generated as reference and use the information contained there to give you useful information (verifying the file hashes and/or adding hashes for new files) and generate a new .hashes file containing that new status information.
+If instead later on you do again a "hash" operation, then you are basically resetting the history of changes for that folder, generating a new .hashes file that ignores whatever happened previously.
+This is ok too if for example you want to save space and keep only one .hashes file, but not usually what you would want.

 ### 2 - Verify files with partial sync